-The Nurse (and in her absence, a First Aider at Work) will assess the child and see if they can resolve the problem or whether the child should be sent home.
+The Medical Officer (and in her absence, a First Aider at Work) will assess the child and see if they can resolve the problem or whether the child should be sent home.

-The school nurse, (or in her absence the class teacher) has the responsibility for the decision as to whether the pupil should stay at school.
+The school Medical Officer, (or in her absence the class teacher) has the responsibility for the decision as to whether the pupil should stay at school.
 It is assumed that they are more familiar with the pupil in question than the office staff.
-If the child is to be sent home the pupil illness form (see appendix 1) must be completed (by the nurse or FAW) and given to the office.
+If the child is to be sent home the pupil illness form (see Appendix five) must be completed (by the Medical Officer or FAW) and inform the office.

-Should a pupil become unwell at either break time they should report to one of the teachers on duty or go directly to the school nurse.
+Should a pupil become unwell at either break time they should report to one of the teachers on duty or go directly to the school Medical Officer.

 If a teacher feels that a child in the Pre-Prep is not well enough to continue working at school, a member of staff will escort them to the Pre-Prep Office.
 The teacher and first aiders in the Pre-Prep office will decide whether the child is well enough to remain in school or not.
-The school nurse may be consulted if necessary.
+The Medical Officer may be consulted if necessary.
 The child will remain in the office whilst the parents' are contacted and arrangements are made for the child to be taken home.

-The School Nurse is on duty in the medical centre from 9:30-3 pm Monday.
-10:00-16:00 Tuesday - Friday.
+The Medical Officer is on duty in the medical centre from 10:00- 16:00 Monday - Friday.
 At all other times illness will be overseen by the office staff and where necessary an appropriately qualified first aider.

-The School nurse holds details regarding infectious diseases and the appropriate exclusion period in each instance.
+The Medical Officer holds details regarding infectious diseases and the appropriate exclusion period in each instance.
 In cases of vomiting and diarrhoea, pupils should not return to school for a period of 48 hours after the last episode.